-This guide will provide you with a scalable solution towards running Analog on a production IIS server, however most administrators will wish to automate the creation of IIS web site as well as automate the creation of Analog Site Setting configuration files (see ‘Configure the Analog Site Settings’).
+This guide will provide you with a scalable solution towards running Analog on a production IIS server, however most administrators will wish to integrate this process into the creation of web sites on IIS.

 File System Considerations

-By default, under IIS there is a separation between the hosted sites web root and the logs associated with that web site instance.
+By default, IIS provides a separation between the sites web root and the logs associated with that web site instance.
 By default IIS bases its web site root under c:\inetpub and the log files necessary for Analog to function are stored under c:\windows\system32\LogFiles\<Instance>.

-It is suggested that as a hosting provider, you move these files to a different location, one that is preferably separate from the operating system volume.
+Hosting providers should move these files to a different location, one that is preferably separate from the operating system volume.
+In most cases, these will be accessible by the tenant.
 How you wish to do this will depend primarily on whether you want your client users to gain access to the logs or not.